What does it mean to be out walking in the landscape or in a city - on a pilgrimage?

 Upcoming Pilgrimages

-Wiremu Tamihana - The KIngmaker
+Wiremu Tāmihana - The Peacemaker

-Bookings are essential as places are limited to 25
+Bookings are essential as places are limited to 30

-Our walk will take us into important places in the life of Wiremu Tamihana.
+Our drive and walk will take us into important places in the life and faith of Wiremu Tāmihana.

-We will hear stories en route from Archbishop Sir David Moxon and mana whenua and others about their ancestors’ lives in the Waikato at the time of the New Zealand Land Wars.
+We will hear stories en route from Archbishop Sir David Moxon and Mana Whenua and others about their ancestors’ lives in the Waikato at the time of the New Zealand Land Wars.

 From the Ferry Building to Long Bay, Auckland ( about 20kms )

-8.00am Saturday 11th April - 10.00am Sunday 12th April 2026
+8.00am Saturday 10th April - 10.00am Sunday 11th April 2027

 Bookings are essential as places are limited to 20

 Our walk begins at the Ferry building, at the bottom of Queen Street at 8.00am on Saturday morning ready to catch the Devonport ferry.
+We will then follow the coastal pathway north to Vaughan Park Retreat Centre in Long Bay.

 As we walk, we will explore some of the history of Aotearoa that is still visible in this coastal landscape especially Rangitoto, Torpedo Bay, Fort Takapuna and Rahopara pa; these are significant sites for Tangata Whenua.